Counsellors & Psychotherapists

 Counsellor or Psychotherapist?

 As previously mentioned, the differences between a counsellor and a psychotherapist aren’t always clear-cut with the two terms tending to be used interchangeably.
-This can make things very confusing when you’re trying to decide what type of therapist to choose.
+This can make things very confusing when you’re trying to decide which type of therapist to choose.
 Psychotherapy and Counselling are both talking therapies and use similar approaches.
-The professions and professional titles do not have statutory regulation in the UK which means anyone can describe themselves as a counsellor or psychotherapist even after completing a relatively short training.
+The professions and professional titles do not have statutory regulation in the UK which means anyone can describe themselves as a counsellor or psychotherapist even after completing relatively short training.
 It is imperative that you check the professional registration of your chosen therapist.

 - BCP (The British Psychoanalytic Council)